particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### B504 certification docs 2024-08-13

+FCC Certification documents added for the B504.

+### Device OS version page 2024-08-13

+The [Device OS version listing](/reference/device-os/versions/?v=6.1.1) page now has a box where you type in a version number to filter for that version.

 ### Device OS version page 2024-08-12

 There is a new [Device OS version listing](/reference/device-os/versions/) page that shows the release state of the releases and has various controls for filtering.
 You can also view the release notes, and the SKUs are compatible with any version.